Project Management

 Use Effective Work Plans for Scheduling and Staffing

 Not all projects will have pre-design done by the architect, possibly because the client has completed much of the work themselves.
-While it’s great that the client may come to you with documents of site analysis, zoning and code analysis, programming, etc., you will likely end up vetting some of their work.
+While it's great that the client may come to you with documents covering site analysis, zoning and code analysis, programming, and so on, you will likely end up vetting some of their work.

-Regardless if you are assisting in pre-design or not, you should create a work plan, often referred to as the roadmap of a project.
+Regardless of whether you are assisting in pre-design, you should create a work plan, often referred to as the roadmap of a project.
 This document helps outline a smooth path to complete an architecture project.
-Development of a work plan for the project begins with consideration of schedules, ways to organize relationships between the parties, the firm's available resources, and perhaps fees.
+Development of a work plan begins with consideration of schedules, ways to organize relationships between the parties, the firm's available resources, and perhaps fees.
 In addition, how the leadership for the project will be organized and what experience and specialty levels will be required are identified.

 A work plan should include: